MacsiDigital/laravel-zoom/README.md

 ### Create

-Currently only the User model and Role model can be created directly, most other models need to be created as part of a relationship, see below for details.
+Currently, only the User model and Role model can be created directly, most other models need to be created as part of a relationship, see below for details.

 To create a user.